sampersand/mviz/README.md

 - `\M` matches single-byte characters (ie anything `\m` doesn't match)
 - `\@` matches the "default pattern" (see below)

-Patterns are normally used when specifying actions directly (eg `p --delete=^a-z` will only output lower-case letters).
+Patterns are normally used when specifying actions directly (eg `mviz --delete=^a-z` will only output lower-case letters).

 ### Default Pattern
 The default pattern is the pattern that is checked _after_ all "user-specified patterns."
 If it matches, the "default action" takes place (which are controlled by shorthands like `-x`, `-o`, etc.) acts upon.